hoy25/INFSCI-1740-DS-Soccer-athletes-Athe/README.md

 ### Scoring Probability Heatmap
 This function is designed to analyze and visualize scoring probabilities based on shot locations, particularly focusing on shots made during a game.
 The visualization is in the form of a heatmap that represents different areas of the soccer field.

-The algorithm combines the scoring probabilities of all games in a single dataset to ensure the greatest confidence in the probability of scoring at different position of the field.
+The algorithm combines the scoring probabilities of all games in a single dataset to ensure the greatest confidence in the probability of scoring at different positions of the field.

 1. **Heatmap Generation**: Utilizes ggplot2 to create a heatmap.
 Each tile's color intensity represents the scoring probability for that area, with the color gradient ranging from low (blue) to high (red) scoring probabilities.
 2. **Aesthetics and Labels**: The heatmap includes a color scale to indicate scoring probabilities, minimalistic theme styling, and a title.